KevinGimbel/kevingimbel.github.io-old/jekyll-guide/structure.md

 prev_page: /jekyll-guide/
 ---

-If you used `jekyll new my-site` you'll see a new directory tht contains the following folders and files:
+If you used `jekyll new my-site` you'll see a new directory that contains the following folders and files:

 {% highlight bash %}
 '- \_posts